 From early May through October, you’ll be hard-pressed to find a weekend without an event going on in beautiful Salida, nestled under Colorado’s Collegiate Peaks.
-Head to Riverside Park to take in one of the many festivals like the Brewer’s Rendezvous on July 11, 2020 to sample Colorado craft beer, or the Salida Wine Fest on Sept.
+Head to Riverside and Alpine parks to take in one of the many festivals like the Brewer’s Rendezvous on July 11, 2020 to sample Colorado craft beer, or the Salida Wine Fest on Sept.
 12, 2020.
 Grab lunch to go at Sweetie’s Sandwich Shop and eat it in the park overlooking the Arkansas River where you can watch kayakers practicing their moves in the current.
 If all that paddling has you itching to get out on the water, rent a stand-up paddleboard along the banks of the river, or hit downtown’s beach for some fun in the snowmelt fed river.

 Perhaps one of Salida’s best features is its proximity to beautiful wilderness.
 For a challenging day hike, the area is home to a dozen 14,000 peaks known by locals as “14ers” and sections of the Colorado Trail and Continental Divide Trail also pass through the county.
 You don’t have to be a pro to mountain bike in Salida.
 Little Rainbow Trail offers easy mountain biking for the whole family.
 Head to Salida Mountain Sports for gear and local knowledge on the best hikes in the area.